Jean-Edern Hallier

-Jean-Edern Hallier (1 March 1936 – 12 January 1997) was a French writer, critic and editor.
+Jean-Edern Hallier (1 March 1936 – 12 January 1997) was a French writer, critic and publisher.

 After his exclusion from the literary review Tel Quel, which he co-founded with Philippe Sollers, Hallier went on to publish novels and satirical pamphlets, and created the controversial newspaper L'Idiot International.

 Overview

 The son of World War I French General André Hallier, Jean Hallier was born in 1936.
 While the Hallier family has ancient Breton roots on his father's side, he later claimed in his novel L'évangile du fou (1986) that his mother had Alsatian and Jewish heritage.
 He was baptised in the village of Edern, whose name he later added to his first name Jean.